 Apolo is a stumbling town in the middle of a bizarre high Andean plataeu, that was Bolivian Andean Cerrado, but is now mostly scrub and cattle pasture.
-The town is your setting off point in three directions, 1) off to Aten Bolivian Andean Cerrado to see the Palkachupa Cotinga and associates, 2) down the Machariapo Dry Forest to enjoy intervalley dry forest birds, or 3) up the road to La Paz to observe birds in the Apolo Yungas.
+The town is your setting off point in three directions, 1) off to Aten to see the Palkachupa (Apolo) Cotinga and Green-capped Tanager in the Bolivian Andean Cerrado, 2) down the Machariapo Dry Forest to search for the Yungas Antwren, San Pedro Tanager, and Rufous-vented Ground-Cuckoo, or 3) up the road to La Paz to observe birds in the Apolo Yungas.

 If you enjoy hiking, from the centre of Apolo you can